tntk-io/python-hub/DevOps Interview Tasks/NGINX log user agents/Readme.md

 ## Task

-Find the top 10 user agents and a number of times they appeared from the `access.log` nginx log file.
+Find the top 10 user agents (previous to last string) and a number of times they appeared from the `access.log` nginx log file.

 Treat user agent as one string.